memery1446/DexAggregator/README.md

       ***WARNING: Never send actual crypto to this or any address on the Hardhat node.
 Hardhat private keys are known to all and they stay consistent to facilitate easy development.***

     Congratulations!
-You are now ready to develop, expand, or just enjoy URDEX.
-You can rest assured knowing that URDEX comes with extensive security measures implemented and tested.
+You are now ready to develop, expand, or just enjoy your own edition URDEX.
+You can rest assured knowing that extensive security measures are implemented and tested.
 There's more about testing coming up but here are some key features:
                     - Reentrancy protection on all critical functions
                     - Slippage protection mechanisms
                     - Price manipulation resistance